Ladd Carriage House: House relocation and restoration

 The future of the building was in doubt when the neighboring First Christian Church announced plans to redevelop the block.
-The congregation had bought the Ladd Carriage House in 1971, and sought to expand parking for its members.
+The congregation bought the Ladd Carriage House in 1971, and sought to expand parking for its members.
 As part of the redevelopment, a condominium tower, Ladd Tower, would be built above a parking garage.
 A demolition permit had been secured for the lot, but never used.
 Nevertheless, this raised alarm bells in the preservationist community and a grass-roots campaign, the Friends of Ladd Carriage House, was formed to either save or move the old building.
 One proposal was to move the Carriage House to Lair Hill, but this was logistically complex (steep streets, crossing bridges, cutting Portland Streetcar lines).

 A compromise was agreed where the Ladd Carriage House would be moved temporarily while a new garage was excavated.
 The building would then be moved back onto its original site.
 The plans for the condominium tower were scaled back so that the tower's footprint only occupied half the block, instead of three-quarters of it.

 On June 16, 2007, after ground was broken on Ladd Tower, the Ladd Carriage House was moved to the parking lot owned by the First Christian Church at the corner of 10th and Columbia streets.
 This meant the building didn't need to cross streetcar lines.
 It was moved back to its original site on October 25, 2008.

 Latest renovation and use

-Extensive exterior renovations occurred after the Ladd Carriage House moved back to its original site.
+Extensive exterior renovations occurred after the Ladd Carriage House moved back to its original site by Venerable Properties.
 In April 2009 the house was repainted, going from shades of blue to shades of brown.
 The house was restored to the National Register of Historic Places in 2010, and in 2011 the building was sold for $1 million.
 Interior renovations began in spring 2012, and the Raven & Rose restaurant opened in fall 2012.

 This latest Ladd Carriage House restoration received a preservation Award by the Victorian Society in America.